Punkmarkgirl is a freelance writer with a passion for DIY projects, natural health, and makeup featuring the best products for oily skin.

 Anybody who tells you that it’s too complicated to do the Brazilian Keratin Treatment (BKT) by yourself at home must work for a salon.
-They want you to fork over $300 - $600 for them to do something that you are completely capable of doing yourself.
+They want you to fork over anywhere from $300 to $600 for them to do something that you are completely capable of doing yourself.
 Now, if you're loaded with money and can afford to do that kind of thing, then by all means, go for it!
-But most of us would willingly save that kind of money and just do it ourselves.
+But most of us would rather save that kind of money and just do it ourselves.

-The actual Keratin treatment contains Formaldehyde and Argan Oil – which are two very effective ingredients for straight, shiny hair.
-I don’t think any retail stores in the USA sell the keratin treatment with Formaldehyde, so I would suggest looking online for suppliers.
-I found mine by typing "Moroccan Keratin Treatment" into Ebay.
+The actual Keratin treatment contains formaldehyde and argan oil, two very effective ingredients for straight, shiny hair.
+I don’t think any retail stores in the USA sell the keratin treatment with formaldehyde, so I would suggest looking online for suppliers.
+I found mine by typing "Moroccan Keratin Treatment" into eBay.
 There, you can browse different sizes and types.

 Supplies You Will Need to Apply Brazilian Keratin Treatment at Home

 - Clarifying shampoo to remove debris and styling product from hair.
 This usually comes with the kit, but if not, just buy a clarifying shampoo at the drug store.

 - 2–6 oz of Brazilian Keratin Treatment depending on length of hair.
 My hair is just below shoulder length, and very thick, so I used the about 2.5 ounces of solution.
 It's always better to have too much than too little.
 You can always use leftovers for your next treatment.

 - A straightening iron that heats up to at least 400 degrees (preferably 450˚F) and is between 1" and 4" wide, depending on your personal preference.
 I used a 2" wide iron by Babyliss that heated up to 450˚F.